 Pan Sizes

-We touched on this already, but look at the pan sizes, too.
+We talked about this already, but look at the pan sizes, too.

-When you're considering a cookware set, pay close attention to the sizes of the pieces in the set, especially the skillets, sauté pans, and sauce pans.
+When you're considering a cookware set, pay close attention to the sizes of the pieces in the set.

-One of the biggest drawbacks with buying cookware sets is that the standard pan sizes are on the small side.
-This is true no matter what the price point: even expensive cookware brands tend to have too-small skillets so that when you're ready to supplement your set, you have to buy the bigger, more expensive 12-inch skillet (for example) instead of the smaller, less expensive 8-inch skillet.
+One of the biggest drawbacks with cookware sets is that the pan sizes can be smallish.
+This is true no matter what the price point: even expensive cookware brands tend to have too-small skillets so that when you're ready to add to your set, you have to buy the bigger, more expensive 12-inch skillet (for example) rather than the smaller, less expensive 8-inch skillet.

-Most of the Tramontina Tri-Ply Clad stainless cookware sets, like other brands, have standard pieces like an 8-inch and a 10-inch skillet.
+Most of the Tramontina Tri-Ply Clad stainless cookware sets, like other brands, have standard pieces such as 8-inch and a 10-inch skillets.
 If you're cooking for more than one person, the best all-around skillet size is really a 12-inch.
-A 12-inch skillet ensures that you've got plenty of flat cooking surface for pan frying.
+A 12-inch skillet ensures that you've got plenty of flat cooking surface.

 Sets often come with two smallish sauce pans, too.
-The Tramontina Tri-Ply Clad 12-piece Brazilian cookware set comes with two small sauce pans, yikes.
-What's small?
-1-quart, 1.5-quart, and 2-quart are all considered small.
+The Tramontina Tri-Ply Clad 12-piece Brazilian cookware set comes with two small sauce pans: 1-quart, 1.5-quart, and 2-quart are all considered small.

-3-quarts is a more usable size.
-So, a good mix of sauce pans would be a 1.5-quart and a 3-quart, or a 2-quart and a 3-quart.
-A set shouldn't have a 1.5-quart and a 2-quart; they're too close in size (and both small--too small to boil pasta in, for example).
+3-quarts is a more usable size for a sauce pan.
+A good mix of sauce pans would be a 1.5-quart and a 3-quart, or a 2-quart and a 3-quart.
+A set shouldn't have a 1.5-quart and a 2-quart; they're both small, so you'll probably need to buy a larger one at some point.

 When sets have two or more smallish pieces, these are called filler pieces.
 That is, you get a lot of pieces so it sounds like a great deal, but the truth is that you don't need a 1.5-qt and a 2-qt. sauce pan.
 One of these is a filler piece.

-Always check the sizes of pans in a set.
-They may not be what you want or need.
+Check the sizes of pans in a set before you buy: they may not be what you want or need.

-As for the larger pieces in a set--e.g., Dutch oven and stock pot--what works for you depends a lot on your personal cooking style.
-You may get more use out of a 5-quart Dutch oven than an 8-quart stock pot, for example.
-But both of these are usable pieces that work for most people.
+As for the larger pieces in a set--e.g., Dutch oven and/or stock pot--what works for you depends a lot on your cooking style.
+You may get more use out of a 5- or 6-quart Dutch oven than a6- or 8-quart stock pot, for example.
+But both are good pieces for what they're for.

-(And we recommend supplementing with an enameled cast iron Dutch oven, which is much better for braising than a clad stainless one.
-You don't have to buy le Creuset, but if you like to do braising, you should own an enameled cast iron Dutch oven.)
+We prefer a set with a stock pot, because an enameled cast iron Dutch oven is better for braising than a clad stainless one.
+You don't have to buy le Creuset, but if you like to do braises, deep frying, stews, and soups, you should definitely own an enameled cast iron Dutch oven.

 Tips for Buying a Cookware Set

-- When you're considering a cookware set, pay attention to the pan types AND sizes.
-A lot of cookware sets have filler pieces--that is, two small skillets or sauce pans instead of a small one and a large one.
+- Pay attention to the pan types AND sizes.
+A lot of cookware sets have filler (small) pieces.

-- The Tramontina Tri-Ply Clad set with the best sized pieces is the Chinese 12-piece set.
-It has 2 large skillets, a 5-qt. sauté pan, and a 12-qt. stock pot.
+- We think the Tramontina Tri-Ply Clad set with the best sized pieces is the Chinese 12-piece set.
+It has 2 large skillets and a 5-qt. sauté pan.
 The Chinese 14-piece set has the same great pieces, plus a pasta insert.

-What Individual Pieces Will You Need After Buying a Set?
+What Individual Pieces Do You Need After Buying a Set?

 The answer to this question will depend on which set you choose and on your cooking style.